eibanezUH/eibanezUH/README.md

 - I chose my major because Of a good potential for job opportunites in things that I find interest in
 - A fun fact about me is:  I like anime
 - What do I want to learn from EE 205?
 How to program in a manner that can prepare me for industry work
-- A book or movie I'd recommend is: The martian
+- A book or movie I'd recommend is: The Martian *havent read the book (i swear I saw yours after i made mine) -->
--->